 2013 – Genç Karma exhibition (Young Artists’ group exhibition), German Embassy, Ankara, Turkey curated by the Turkish Ministry of Culture and Tourism

-2013/2014 – Featured work at the Sunset Center Mixed Group Show, Amarillo, Texas, USA
+2013/2014 – The Sunset Center Mixed Group Show, Amarillo, Texas, USA

 2008 – Center for Contemporary Art Show, Cankaya Municipality, Ankara, Turkey